A neutron trigger detector for pulsed reactor neutron sources: Abstract

 \section{Abstract}

-A variety of experiments investigating properties of neutrons can be performed at pulsed source facilities like the research reactor TRIGA Mainz.
-A typical problem faced by these experiments is the non-availibility of a reliable facility-provided trigger signal in coincidence with the neutron production.
+A variety of experiments investigating properties of neutrons can be performed at pulsed reactor neutron sources like the research reactor TRIGA Mainz.
+A typical problem faced by these experiments is the non-availability of a reliable facility-provided trigger signal in coincidence with the neutron production.
 Here we present the design and implementation of a neutron pulse detector that provides a coincident trigger signal for experimental timing with a relative precision of $\SI{4.5}{\milli\second}$.